EricHuang49/my-page/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-  - course: PhD in Economics
+  - course: Ph.D. in Economics
     institution: University of Pennsylvania
-    year: In Progress
+    year: 2023 (expected)
-  - course: MS in Economics
+  - course: M.S. in Economics
     institution: University of Pennsylvania
     year: 2020
-  - course: BA in Economics and Mathematics (with Honor)
+  - course: B.A. in Economics and Mathematics (with Honor)
     institution: University of Wisconsin - Madison
     year: 2015